AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-2.md

     Both SAK templates and Decluttering templates are used to display the cards.
     This view is therefore as compact and easy to read as possible and is a good example of re-use.

-???
+#### Decluttering templates
+Decluttering templates are used extensively in this view except for the cards on the first row.

+The following templates are defined in `/lovelace/decluttering_templates/decluttering_templates.yaml` file:

+- The `header_template` is used for displaying the header sak card
+- The `divider_template` is used for displaying the divider line sak card
+- The `sak_button_template_nm_tpl` is used for displaying the light card

+!!!
 Example "Excerpt of the headers and dividers in this view..."

-    ```yaml linenums="1"
+    ```yaml linenums="1" hl_lines="2 5 10 13 18"
     - type: custom:decluttering-card
       template: divider_template